Our research is editorially independent but we may earn a commission for purchases made through our links.

 There’s no better way to enjoy the summer than a relaxing trip to the beach.
 Between the ocean waves, the sandy shores, the quaint shops and the delicious food, a beach vacation is the perfect way to unwind and have fun with your family.
 So, why not head to North Carolina while the weather’s still warm and check out one of their many adorable beach towns?
-Whether you prefer a quiet, remote escape or a getaway with all the amenities and conveniences you could ever need, the Tarheel State has the perfect beach town for you.
+Whether you prefer a quiet, remote escape or a getaway at a top beach hotel, the Tarheel State has the perfect beach town for you.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.